We may earn a commission from partner links.How we make money

 • Do not treat a before-and-after montage as proof.

-• Check whether the creator sells a powder, supplement or subscription.
+• Check whether the creator sells a powder, supplement, meal plan or subscription.

 Where food planning can still help

-A planned snack or protein-containing food can help some people build structure.
+A planned snack or protein-containing food can help some people build structure, especially when meals are chaotic or appetite is inconsistent.
 CDC healthy-eating guidance focuses on nutrient-dense foods, protein options, vegetables, fruit, whole grains and limiting added sugar and sodium.
 If gelatin fits a routine, it should be treated as one food choice, not the centerpiece of a weight-loss plan.
+The better question is what it adds and what it displaces.

 • Build meals around protein anchors and produce before recipe hacks.